-- 1. A formalised position that South Africa will not submit a proposal to CITES for an amendment to the appendices to enable commercial international trade in South African rhinoceros specimens, as long as there is insufficient progress on the implementation of key requirements (in terms of: security (law enforcement); community empowerment; biological management; responsive legislative provisions and effective implementation, and demand management / reduction), of the COI Option 3, to justify such a proposal; - 2.
-Benefit streams alternative to international rhinoceros horn trade, including a strategy that identifies private rhinoceros owners' key challenges, and how solutions to these can be supported; - 3.
+1. A formalised position that South Africa will not submit a proposal to CITES for an amendment to the appendices to enable commercial international trade in South African rhinoceros specimens, as long as there is insufficient progress on the implementation of key requirements (in terms of: security (law enforcement); community empowerment; biological management; responsive legislative provisions and effective implementation, and demand management / reduction), of the COI Option 3, to justify such a proposal;

+2 These Rhino COI requirements that need to be met were in respect of: Security (law enforcement); community empowerment; biological management; responsive legislative provisions and effective implementation, and demand management / reduction.

+- 2. Benefit streams alternative to international rhinoceros horn trade, including a strategy that identifies private rhinoceros owners' key challenges, and how solutions to these can be supported; - 3.
 Key requirements of the COI Option 3 in terms of international commercial trade in rhinoceros horn urgently implemented; - 4.
 Comprehensive updated rhinoceros population report based on updated censuses; - 5.
 Ensure that horn stockpiles are always adequately accounted for and secured; and - 6.
 Consensus with private rhinoceros owners and rhinoceros range states on global conservation of rhinoceros, and consensus with rhinoceros range states on whether and under what conditions international commercial trade in rhinoceros horn from protect wild rhinoceros for conservation purposes would be acceptable, bearing in mind the COI option 3 conditions for trade.